DiegoSamperio/MateMagicosGameDevelopment/README.md

 - **Flask**: Backend for login and leaderboard management.
 - **React**: Frontend framework for the web application interface.

+## Installation Instructions:
+For detailed installation instructions, please refer to the **manual.pdf** included in this repository.
+It contains all the necessary steps to set up and run the project.

 ## Team Members:
 - Sebastián Elorduy Martínez Manzanero
 - Jorge Rodrigo Colín Rubio